Organic matter management

 Normally, application rates of manure and other organic amendments should be based on the nutrient needs of the coming year's crops.
 This requires testing the nutrient content of the material and your soil.
-See Manure Management (BU-7401 in this series) for more information about this process.
+See Manure management for more information about this process.

 Yes, nitrogen credits have been developed for some crop residues and organic amendments.
 (See references in margin.)
 Subtract the nitrogen credit from the fertilizer recommendation you receive from a soil testing lab.

 Recommended nutrient credits account for the fact that not all of the nutrients in organic material will be available to plants in the first year.
 The organic compounds must be broken down by microorganisms and transformed into inorganic forms that plants can use.
 Generally, about half of fresh residue or manure will decompose in the first year, making half its nutrients available to plants.
 Smaller amounts are available in subsequent years.

 Research suggests that nutrient credits are lower if you reduce tillage.
 As you reduce tillage, some of the nutrients in manure or legumes will go into building soil organic matter levels and not into your crops.
 University of Minnesota Extension recommends that you determine the nitrogen fertilizer value of your manure or legume using standard tables.
 Then, decrease the nitrogen credit for legumes and manure by 20 percent if you do not use primary tillage (e.g., no-till, ridge-till, light spring disking).